 Care plans are used to help students apply theoretical concepts learned in the classroom to individualized nurse anesthesia care in the clinical area.
-During the first month of clinical, students are expected to read up on and prepare for cases prior to the start of each clinical day.
-Written care plans for clinical are required beginning in clinical internship 1.
-A standardized care plan form will be distributed to the students, which students are required to use.
-Written care plans must be submitted prior to the start of a case.
-These must be handwritten originals.
-A care plan that has already been turned in and signed is not acceptable as a care plan for a case on a later date.
 The clinical instructors are encouraged to make written comments on the care plans as well as a notation on the evaluation form in reference to the quality of the care plan.
 Care plans are returned to the students with their evaluation forms daily and these are turned in to the program office monthly.
 Unless handwritten, properly signed by the clinical instructor, and bearing the instructor's printed name, care plans will not count towards your required totals.
 Note that you must turn in at least the minimum number of care plans by the time of your summative evaluation for the term.
 This meeting is usually scheduled in the last month of each term.
+The minimum required care plans vary by clinical term as follows;